2023 Sabah political crisis: Pullover of BN Sabah and Shahelmey's resistance

 In response to Hajiji's decision, Bung announced that BN Sabah has pulled their support for the Chief Minister, claiming that he had breached the party hopping prevention law.
 However, before Bung had made his statement, this event already had a controversy located in Kinabalu Hotel and Sabah International Convention Centre (SICC) where the UMNO Sabah leader had met WARISAN's Shafie.
-This controversy went viral before The BERSATU Sabah leadership mass resignation in 9 December 2022.
+This controversy went viral before The BERSATU Sabah leadership mass resignation on 9 December 2022.

 Later that day, he met Shafie to discuss about the possibility of forming a new coalition to ensure the Senallang Assemblyman's return to the Chief Minister's Office.

 Amidst the crisis, five UMNO Sabah members, Shahelmey Yahya (Putatan MP and MLA for Tanjung Keramat), Jasnih Daya (MLA for Pantai Dalit), Yusof Yacob (MLA for Sindumin), James Ratib (MLA for Sugut) and Mohd Arsad Bistari (MLA for Tempasuk) declared their continued support of Hajiji until his term expired and denounced Bung's decision.
 As of result, in March and April, Shahelmey was suspended for six years by UMNO's Supreme Council for backing Hajiji (and would possibly face expulsion, depending on party's discipline codes), while James, Jasnih and Arshad was sacked from the party for party hopping.

 On 21 February 2023, Yusof, along with other 8 MLAs, including the sacked UMNO members, supporting Hajiji, and at the same time, along with another UMNO defector, Hamid Awang (MLA for Balung), and former WARISAN MLAs, Mohammad Mohamarin (Banggi), Chong Chen Bin (Tanjong Kapor) and Norazlinah Arif (Kunak), they joined GAGASAN.